priyank-p/level-uplevel/README.md

 // to handle error thrown by leveldb internally
 // if it can't open db
+// This is because level either passes error in a callback
+// sent in which is impossible to implement along side with uplevel.
+// and if no callback is passed then it throws in a promise internally
+// which could be caught this way.
-process.on('unhandledRejection', (error, promise) => {
+// For more context look at the level constructor https://github.com/Level/level#const-db--levellocation-options-callback process.on('unhandledRejection', (error, promise) => {
   /* Your Code */
 })
 ```

 ## API

+#### `levelDBErrors` property

+This property hold all the `level.errors` of the `level` module used internally.

 #### `addTable(tableName)`
   - `tableName` (`string`):  the name of table